MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 SEARCH | Makes the text content of a property searchable.
 Property contents are included in the full-text index. | If the property is **title**, a query for **Enterprise** returns answers that contain the word **Enterprise** in any text or title.
 QUERY | Searches by query for a match for a particular property.
 The property name can then be specified in the query either programmatically or verbatim. |  If the **Title** property can be queried, then the query **Title: Enterprise** is supported.
 RETRIEVE | Only retrievable properties can be used in the result type and display in the search result. |
-REFINE | The refine option can be used as in the Microsoft Search results page. | Users in your organization can [filter](custom-filters.md) by **lastModifiedDateTime** in the search results page if the refine property is marked during connection setup
+REFINE | The refine option can be used as in the Microsoft Search results page. | Users in your organization can [filter](custom-filters.md) by **URL** in the search results page if the refine property is marked during connection setup

 For all connectors except the File share connector, custom types must be set manually.
 To activate search capabilities for each field, you need a search schema mapped to a list of properties.
 The connection wizard automatically selects a search schema based on the set of source properties you choose.
 You can modify this schema by selecting the check boxes for each property and attribute in the search schema page.